John Blackburn (artist): Work

 Blackburn's abstract paintings are held in the private collections of Paul Zuckerman and Natalia Grosvenor, Duchess of Westminster.
 In addition, his paintings are housed in university collections across Britain and Ireland, including Cambridge, Kent, Essex, Newcastle, and Trinity College Dublin.
 In 2008, he returned to Auckland for a show at the ARTIS Gallery entitled The Muriwai Paintings; this was followed by a show at the Osborne Samuel Gallery and Lemon Street Gallery in London in 2011.
 A 2012 show entitled And God cryed at the Studio 3 Gallery in Kent was a critical success.

 Style

-Blackburn incorporates found objects and materials on his canvases, citing their "previous existence".
+Blackburn incorporated found objects and materials on his canvases, citing their "previous existence".
 His paintings utilize acrylic paint, oil paint, and encaustic, as well as resin, grit, house-paint, and varnish; according to a review of his 2015 show at the ARTIS Gallery, recent work "rides roughshod over any conventions of neatness and grace, using bold form, often black, and adorning his surface with found objects and collage."
-Of his own work, the artist says, "I suppose, that’s what my painting’s about; life itself is terribly dangerous, terribly cruel, terribly rewarding.
+Blackburn described his work, "I suppose, that’s what my painting’s about; life itself is terribly dangerous, terribly cruel, terribly rewarding.
 All these things at once.
 This multi-faceted, wonderful jewel – which we all live with and die with – is there.
 We’re saddled with it, like it or not."